Skip to main content

 About

-You see the results of decisions made by The City of Calgary every day – in your roads, drinking water, parks and much more.
+You see the results of decisions made by The City of Calgary every day.
 Get involved and provide your input on City projects and programs.
-Together we can build a better community!
+Together we can build a better city.

 Have questions or want to learn more about a project, contact us below: